yakkomajuri/certfy-me/README.md

 In order to unlock more features, users can then register on the platform.
 Upon login, they are taken to a User Dashboard where they have an overview of all their registered documents as well as are able to add friends, create multi-sig registrations, use templates and IPFS, etc.

+## Tutorial

+**Step 1: MetaMask**

+In order to use Certfy the recommended way, you will need the MetaMask extension, or an equivalent Web3-compatible (dApp) browser.
+MetaMask and alternatives provide a gateway for users to interact with EVM-based blockchain protocols (primarily Ethereum, but also ThunderCore and RSK, for example).
+They allow users to sign transactions and send ether (ETH) directly, without going through an intermediary.
+MetaMask is a browser extension, and without it, a webpage will either not be able to interact with the blockchain, or will have to do that connection for you, which is less secure for the end user.

+To download MetaMask, go to https://metamask.io/.
+Then, launch the extension on your browser and follow the instructions to set-up a wallet.
+There we go!
+You’re now ready to continue.

+**Step 2: Getting Ether**

+For the purposes of this tutorial, we will use Ethereum’s Ropsten network so that you can test the platform without using any real money.
+You will actually register a document and manage to authenticate it, but Ropsten is a test network that should not be used in production.
+To get Ropsten Ether, open your MetaMask extension and copy your address by clicking on the account name.
+It should say “Copy to clipboard” if you hover your cursor over it.
+After copying the address, head over to the following website: https://faucet.ropsten.be/.
+On the website, paste the address and request some RETH.
+It should shortly arrive in your account.
+Once you have it, we’re ready to start our registration.

+**Step 3: Registration**

+First, access the homepage at *localhost:80*.

+Then, click on “Begin” or scroll to the bottom of the page.
+You should see the following:

+Once you’re here, it’s pretty self-explanatory.
+Make sure you switch the MetaMask network to Ropsten, where you have your Ether, and you’re good to go.

+Fill in the fields accordingly and hit Register.
+Description is optional, and in fact, so is uploading a file.
+You could register just text if you wish.

+After clicking the button to “Register”, your MetaMask should have automatically opened up on the screen.
+If it hasn’t, you can also click on the extension to see your transaction.

+The “Total” will vary depending on how much data you’re registering and what gas price you’re using.
+If gas price doesn’t mean anything to you, just hit confirm.
+If it does, you’re welcome to play around with it.

+Having hit Confirm, a progress bar should have appeared on the website.
+Once the transaction is included in a block, the bar should stop moving and you should receive an index for your registration.
+This index is often just 0 and is used together with the title of your registration to retrieve it, so make sure you write both down!
+If you don’t want to write down those details for every document you register, you should create an account.
+If you’re logged in, Certfy saves the title and index for you and you don’t have to worry about it.
+It will also display all your registrations in one place and allow you to easily verify their data and check the authenticity of documents against them.

+**Step 4: Verifying authenticity**

+If you got an index on the previous step, congratulations!
+You now have a file/document/piece of text registered on the blockchain.
+Now, let’s put it to use.
+Head over to “Verify” on the top right corner.
+You should see the following page:

+Here you can play around a bit and see what results you get.
+First, type in the exact title and index of your registration, uploading the same file as you did in the previous step.
+Clicking “Verify” should prompt a response of “The documents match”.
+(If you didn’t upload a file, this step is of no use to you, but if you log-in, you can retrieve the information you registered).
+Uploading any other file or changing anything on the title or index should give you a different response: “The documents do not match or the wrong information was supplied”.

+And there you have it!
+Your first blockchain document registration and authentication.
+If you like it, create an account and see what else you can do on the platform.
+If you use the same address, you should see the document you registered upon logging in.
+Crazy, right?
+That’s because the platform is pulling the data associated with your address directly from the chain, not the database.
+Hence, even registrations you made before being a user on the platform will appear on your Dashboard.

 ## Disclaimer

 This project was built **entirely by myself**.
 However, it was started prior to the beginning of the Bootcamp.
 For full disclosure, here is a breakdown of what was done before and what was done during the course.